Hotel project updates

 So how does one address social equity in the workforce?
 To start, hotel developer, Mortenson Development, contributed $300,000 for the Community Construction Training Program.
 Metro also contributed $150,000.
 This $450,000 investment in training has a goal of increasing access to trade careers for people of color and women.

 Mortenson and Metro are working to improve access to both minority- and woman-owned contracting businesses as well as helping ease the pathways for minorities and women looking to enter the trades as a career.
 Progress reports from Mortenson indicates their efforts are delivering results.
 To date, the overall workforce is approaching 28 percent people of color and eight percent women.
 Apprenticeship hours are significantly over goal at 28.1 percent.
-As of October 2018, 135 craft workers are on-site daily with 236,000 hours of work completed.

 Social equity workforce numbers by project hours completed